Anne-Sophie Mutter: 1970s–1980s

-At 15, Mutter made her first recording of the Mozart Third and Fifth violin concerti with Karajan and the Berlin Philharmonic.
+At the age of 15, Mutter made her debut recording in 1978, performing Mozart's Third and Fifth violin concerti with Karajan and the Berlin Philharmonic.
+The recording received France's prestigious Grand Prix International du Disque the following year.
+In the 1980s, Mutter went on to record the Brahms, Beethoven, Mendelssohn, and Bruch violin concertos with Karajan and the Berlin Philharmonic, all released on the Deutsche Gramophone label.
+The Mendelssohn and Bruch recording won Tokyo's Record Academy Prize in 1981, with one critic from Gramophone writing "In the Mendelssohn Mutter is even more successful.
+She plays with the most natural spontaneity, giving the listener a feeling of coming to the work anew."

 Mutter started to perform outside Europe in the early 1980s.
 In 1980, Mutter made her American debut with the New York Philharmonic playing Mendelssohn's Violin Concerto under Zubin Mehta.
-That same year she also made her debut with the Chicago Symphony Orchestra performing Beethoven's Romance in G major and Mozart's Third Violin Concerto under Georg Solti, and her debut with the National Symphony Orchestra playing Mozart's Third Violin Concerto under Mstislav Rostropovich.
+That same year, she also debuted with the Chicago Symphony Orchestra performing Beethoven's Romance in G major and Mozart's Third Violin Concerto under Georg Solti, and with the National Symphony Orchestra playing Mozart's Third Violin Concerto under Mstislav Rostropovich.
 The following year Mutter made her debut at Carnegie Hall playing Mozart's Fifth Violin Concerto with the Philadelphia Orchestra under Riccardo Muti, and made her debut with the Boston Symphony Orchestra performing Bruch's Violin Concerto under Seiji Ozawa in 1983.
 Mutter's Japanese debut was in Tokyo (1981) with the Berlin Philharmonic under Karajan, followed by her Russian debut in Moscow (1985).

-After three years of her debut with the London Symphony Orchestra in 1980, in which she played Mendelssohn's Violin Concerto under Claudio Abbado, Mutter was named the honorary President of Oxford University's Mozart Society.
+Three years after her debut with the London Symphony Orchestra in 1980, in which she played Mendelssohn's Violin Concerto under Claudio Abbado, Mutter was named honorary President of Oxford University's Mozart Society.